home | about us

 Discussion Questions:

-1. How does this Scripture say we should treat each other? (harmonious, kind hearted, etc.) What do you think that would look like?
+1. How does this Scripture say we should treat each other?
+(Harmoniously, kind-heartedly, etc.) What would that look like?

 2. Does verse 9 condone or speak against revenge?
-Why do you think that is?
+Why?

-Revenge is not an excuse to not be kind to someone.
+Revenge is not an excuse to be unkind to someone.
 Neither is someone who is hard to get along with.
 How many of you know someone who is just hard to get along with.
-Maybe they’re annoying, too loud, too self-conscious, or whatever.
-There’s one in every group (if there’s not one in your group of friends, it might be you!
+Maybe that person is annoying, too loud, self-conscious, mean to you, selfish, or whatever.
+There’s one in every group (if there’s not one in your group of friends, it might be you!)

 Just because someone is difficult to get along with doesn’t mean they are not worthy of your kindness.